ActualCassandra/SecuringMultiVendorCloudsPart2/Labs/Modules/Preparing-the-Environments.md

 11. If you need to return to the AWS console, go to https://console.aws.amazon.com.

  ## Connecting your AWS account to your Azure subscription
 https://docs.microsoft.com/en-us/azure/defender-for-cloud/quickstart-onboard-aws?pivots=env-settings#connect-your-aws-account

  # GCP
  You should create a trial account (if yuou do not already have an account) 24 hours prior to doing the labs.

- You can skip the next subsection if you want to use an existing account.
+ You can skip most of the next section if you want to use an existing account, skip to Step 9 if this is the case.
 ## Steps to create your GCP trial account
 1. Go to https://cloud.google.com/free/.
 Click 'Get started for free'.
 2. This page will probably show your currently logged-in google account.
 But, feel free to create a separate account and 'switch account' if you want to use a different one.
 You'll need to do this if you've already tried GCP for free on a specific account in the past. *We will not walk through setting up a base google account*.
 Select the appropriate country and 'Personal project', accept the Terms of service, and click 'Continue'.